Microsoft/azure-docs.nl-nl/articles/active-directory/external-identities/self-service-sign-up-add-api-connector.md

 ## <a name="after-signing-in-with-an-identity-provider"></a>Nadat u zich hebt aangemeld met een id-provider

 Een API-connector in deze stap van het registratie proces wordt direct geactiveerd nadat de gebruiker zich bij een id-provider (Google, Facebook, Azure AD) heeft geverifieerd.
-Deze stap gaat vooraf aan de *-*_kenmerk verzamelings pagina_* _.
+Deze stap gaat vooraf aan de ***pagina kenmerk verzameling***.
 Dit is het formulier dat wordt weer gegeven aan de gebruiker om gebruikers kenmerken te verzamelen.

 <!-- The following are examples of API connector scenarios you may enable at this step:
 - Use the email or federated identity that the user provided to look up claims in an existing system.
 Return these claims from the existing system, pre-fill the attribute collection page, and make them available to return in the token.